Moon FactsThere are many interesting facts about the moon and trivia that may or may not be important to you. Some interesting facts include:

 The dark spots we see on the moon that create the image of the man in the moon are actually craters filled with basalt, which is a very dense material.

 The moon is the only extraterrestrial body that has ever been visited by humans.
-It is also the only body that has had samples taken from it.

 The first space craft to send back pictures from the moon was Luna 3 (built by the Soviet Union) in October 1959.